Chocolate Dipped Blackberry Buttermilk Popsicles

 - Place the chocolate and coconut oil in a small bowl and microwave at 20 second intervals, stirring, until completely melted.

-Assemble the Popsicles:
+To Assemble the Popsicles:

 - Fill popsicle molds, alternating layers of the buttermilk mixture with the blackberry mixture, and chill in the freezer overnight, or until solid.

-- Dip frozen popsicles in Magic Shell, and enjoy!
+- Dip frozen popsicles in magic shell, and enjoy!